AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedEnemyDataGenerationModel.md

   * For a given set of generated enemy data values, the model outputs a probability that can be used to modify the generated enemy data.

   * General formula: generatedValue = bestValue * probabilityFromSupportVectorMachine.
 Hence, bestValue = generatedValue / probabilityFromSupportVectorMachine.

+  * Once bestValue is calculated, spawn an enemy with this best value data.

 ```lua